WordPress Web Designers

 The color red is known for its vibrant and exciting qualities, which can be used to attract attention or promote a sense of urgency.
 Red also stimulates the appetite, so it’s perfect if your site sells food!
 Black on white text typically makes content more readable than pure black backgrounds because dark colors make words harder to see against lighter ones.

 The website coolors.co is an excellent resource for colors.
-See trendy colors and what color palettes peoples are using.
+See trendy colors and what color palettes people are using.

 I recommend putting together a color palette on Coolors, not more than 4-6 colors.
 You can save the color palette for later use and even export it as an image file for your reference.
 Don’t forget to make a note of the color hex code.